 Then one day in August, I snapped.
 I was running errands at work, and I couldn’t stop panicking – I felt I could just drive into the Swan River at any moment.
 Terrified and out of it, I collected my belongings and took a bus home.
 Passengers on the 32 pretended not to notice the meltdown happening in front of them.
 I was openly bawling, with no understanding as to why.

 Once home, I went into a dissociated episode that lasted three days.
 All I remember is a series of short, sharp flashbacks.
-I was frozen on my couch, unable to move a muscle.
+There I was frozen on my couch, unable to move a muscle.
 Then, in a manic burst, I applied for over twenty positions on Seek, resigned from my job and withdrew from university.
-I bought cigarettes, clean-skin wine and home-brand painkillers.
+Someone else walked my feet to Coles, where I bought cigarettes, clean-skin wine and home-brand painkillers.
 I then sat on the foreshore, drinking a long-neck; crying, smoking and cutting while a mum and her toddler looked at the ducks.